breakcodes/Doctor-Search-Angular/README.md

 >First is one the basis of location(city) only.
 >Second is based on location(city) as well as speciality of a doctor
+>You can also sort the result based on various parameters.

 Note : Searching only on the basis of speciality is not allowed as practo api does not allow this.